SamirTalwar/monospacedmonologues.com/content/posts/2016-01-27--the-other-trade-off--separating-data-and-behaviour.md

   - /post/138140507048/the-other-trade-off-separating-data-and-behaviour
 ---

-True object-oriented programming brings with it a set of trade-offs: while you [couple data to behaviour][Why Couple Data to Behaviour?], you get a large number of advantages as well.
+True object-oriented programming brings with it a set of trade-offs: while you [couple data to behaviour][why couple data to behaviour?], you get a large number of advantages as well.
 Now let's look at it from the other side.

 Yesterday, in our `Account` class, we had a `Transaction` type, one of the implementations being `Withdrawal`.
 Let's take a look at that in broader detail.